Archive - Gulf Coast Research Laboratory in the News

 Dr. Nelson has been associated with JCVI for the past 16 years.
 Prior to her current position as President, she held various other positions at the Institute, including Director of JCVI's Rockville Campus, and Director of Human Microbiology and Metagenomics in the Department of Human Genomic Medicine at JCVI.

-Dr. Jay Grimes, marine microbiology professor in the Department of Coastal Sciences and former GCRL director, and his wife Beverly, established the Grimes Distinguished Lecturer Series in 2007.
+Dr. Jay Grimes, marine microbiology professor in the Division of Coastal Sciences and former GCRL director, and his wife Beverly, established the Grimes Distinguished Lecturer Series in 2007.
 The lecture series brings well-known marine scientists to address topics important to Southern Miss students, faculty and the coast community.
 The series is supported by the Grimes Distinguished Lecturer Fund through the University of Southern Mississippi Foundation.

 The annual Mississippi Marine Fisheries Workshop was held at GCRL on Tuesday, April 30.
 The workshop featured Dr. Eric Powell, GCRL Director, who spoke about the newly funded NSF Science Center for Marine Fisheries (SCeMFiS).
 Read Hendon, director of the Center for Fisheries Research and Development (CFRD) at GCRL, provided an update on the Mississippi spotted seatrout fishery and the tag & release program.
 Darcie Graham, assistant director of the CFRD, addressed GCRL's blue crab research.
-Jill Hendon, CFRD research associate, summarized the Mississippi shark research program, and Eric Saillant, Assistant Professor in the GCRL’s Department of Coastal Sciences, spoke about the aquaculture of red snapper for stock enhancement.
+Jill Hendon, CFRD research associate, summarized the Mississippi shark research program, and Eric Saillant, Assistant Professor in the GCRL’s Division of Coastal Sciences, spoke about the aquaculture of red snapper for stock enhancement.
 Wesley Devers from the Mississippi Department of Marine Resources (MDMR) gave a Mississippi Red Drum status update.
 The workshop concluded with an open discussion between public participants and presenting researchers.
 This annual workshop is held in conjunction with and funded by the MDMR through the Sport Fish Restoration Program.

 The 2013 Graduate Student Symposium, hosted at GCRL this year, was a great success, with 33 oral presentations, four poster presentations and 71 students in attendance.
 The annual event is sponsored by the Marine and Estuarine Graduate Student Association (MEGSA) at GCRL, the Graduate Student Group from the Dauphin Island Sea Laboratory (DISL), and the Coast and Environment Graduate Organization from Louisiana State University.